Brodiaea Species Two

 Brodiaea sierrae, David Greenberger, CC BY-NCBrodiaea sierrae, Steve Laymon, CC BY-NCBrodiaea sierrae, Steve Laymon, CC BY-NC

 Brodiaea stellaris S.Watson or the star-flowered brodiaea is a low-grower and is found on serpentine slopes in the middle Coast Ranges from Sonoma County to Humboldt County.
 It has blue-purple flowers with wide, blunt, white staminodes and small appendages behind the anthers and blooms May-July.
 The first three photos were taken by Bob Rutemoeller and Mary Sue Ittner.
 The fourth was taken by Mark McDonough.
-It shows this species growing in his Massachusetts garden, where it was surviving and flowering late June each of the next 4 years after he purchased a couple bulbs from Jim Robinett in 1999.
+It shows this species growing in his Massachusetts garden, where it was surviving and flowering late June each of the next 4 years after he purchased a couple of bulbs from Jim Robinett in 1999.
 Photos 5-6 were taken by Nhu Nguyen of a form from Telos Rare Bulbs.

 Brodiaea stellaris, Bob RutemoellerBrodiaea stellaris, Mary Sue IttnerBrodiaea stellaris, Mary Sue IttnerBrodiaea stellaris, Mark McDonoughBrodiaea stellaris, Nhu NguyenBrodiaea stellaris, Nhu Nguyen